elotusteam/challenges/backend.md

 ## Notes

-- Feel free to use any open source packages that you want -- we’re not looking for developers to constantly reinvent the wheel, but for developers who are able to make use of existing packages.
+- With The Hackathon, feel free to use any open source packages that you want -- we’re not looking for developers to constantly reinvent the wheel, but for developers who are able to make use of existing packages.
 This is a skills based assessment, not an attempt to assess whether or not you can write a form upload